 Once done, you will be redirected to Softaculous main page.
 Type Laravel in the search bar and click on the result:

 Move to Install tab, there you will be prompted to choose the folder where Laravel will be installed.
-Feel free to chose the one you need (note that this directory will be created by Softaculous):
+Feel free to choose the one you need (note that this directory will be created by Softaculous):

 Click the Install button and that’s all.